 It’s no secret Gérard Depardieu is keen to leave his native France to escape François Hollande’s millionaires’ tax.
 Following a fruitful meeting with President Putin, the French film star has just acquired a Russian passport.
 His decision to quit France has prompted accusations of national betrayal.
 But what do Russian internet users think?
 Here’s a selection of reactions making the rounds on the net.

 A 'photoshopped' (digitally altered) image of Depardieu in a vest bearing the logo of Putin’s party, United Russia, has been doing the rounds amongst Russian internet users.
 Depardieu is famous for liking his drink and was recently arrested by police in Paris for driving three times over the legal limit.
-On Tuesday January 8 he missed a court hearing
+On Tuesday January 8 he missed a court hearing on the case.

 In another dig at Depardieu’s drinking habits, the caption on the right reads: ‘Is there anybody here I drunk with on New Year’s Eve?
 Can you tell me why I’m Russian?’

 This image has been hugely popular amongst Facebook users who see an uncanny physical resemblance between Depardieu and two popular Russian children’s cartoon characters behind him.
 Known as the ‘two from the chest’ in the classic cartoon ‘Vovka and the far away kingdom’, the characters are diligent but stupid.
 They also always obey Vovka, a Russian schoolboy whose full name is Vladimir, the same as the Russian President’s.